-1.4 The $\overline{\lambda}{[lv\tau\star]}$ -calculus
+1.4 The $\bar{\lambda}{[lv\tau\star]}$ -calculus

-If the MAD arguably provides us with the easiest presentation of a lazy abstract machine, it does not directly lead to an operational semantics for control operators (or, equivalently, to the definition of a continuation-passing style translation).
-While the addition to the KAM of the call/cc operator, which allows to capture the current stack into a continuation, is very natural, it is less obvious to determine its behavior in the MAD.
+Although the MAD arguably provides us with the easiest presentation of a lazy abstract machine, it does not directly lead to an operational semantics for control operators (or, equivalently, to the definition of a continuation-passing style translation).
+While the addition to the KAM of the cal1/cc operator, which allows to capture the current stack into a continuation, is very natural, it is less obvious to determine its behavior in the MAD.
 Especially, it is not clear a priori how control operators should handle the global environment and the dump.
-More generally, the problem of soundly defining a CPS translation for the call-by-need λ -calculus turns out to be trickier than in the call-by-value and call-by-name cases.
+More generally, the problem of soundly defining a CPS translation for the call-by-need λ -calculus turns out to be trickier than the call-by-value and call-by-name cases.
 In particular, a first attempt by Okasaki, Lee, Tarditi [29] was latter shown to be non-normalizing on simply-typed terms [5].

-In [5], the authors apply the methodology of Danvy's semantics artifacts to mechanically derive a continuation-passing style translation from a sequent calculus presentation of classical call-by-need.
-Starting from a specific evaluation strategy for the $\bar{\lambda}\mu\bar{\mu}$ -calculus, they finally obtain a small-step sequent calculus, the $\bar{\lambda}{[l\upsilon\tau\star]}$ -calculus, from which they get an untyped CPS translation almost for free2.
-The $\bar{\lambda}{[l\upsilon\tau\star]}$ -calculus can be understood as a refinement of the $\bar{\lambda}\mu\bar{\mu}$ -calculus with explicit environments (see Section 1.2).
+In the latter, Ariola et al. apply the methodology of Danvy's semantics artifacts to mechanically derive a continuation-passing style translation from a sequent calculus presentation of classical call-by-need.
+Starting from a specific evaluation strategy for the $\bar{\lambda}\mu\tilde{\mu}$ -calculus, they finally obtain a small-step sequent calculus, the $\bar{\lambda}{\lceil lv\tau\star \rceil}$ -calculus, from which they get an untyped CPS translation almost for free3.
+The $\overline{\lambda}{[l\upsilon\tau\star]}$ -calculus can be understood as a refinement of the $\overline{\lambda}\mu\tilde{\mu}$ -calculus with explicit environments (see Section 1.3).
 Before introducing our variant of this calculus using de Bruijn levels, let us first stick to names in order to emphasize the main differences between both calculi, which are:

-- a new binder, written $\tilde{\mu}[x].\langle x || F \rangle \tau'$, which is used to implement laziness as we shall explain; - a subdivision of values (resp. co-values) into two categories of weak and strong values (resp. catchable and forcing contexts).
+- a new binder, written μ[x].(x || F)τ', which is used to implement laziness as we shall explain; - a subdivision of values (resp. co-values) into two categories of weak and strong values (resp. catchable and forcing contexts).

 Strong values correspond to values strictly speaking.
 Weak values include variables, which force the evaluation of terms to which they refer into shared strong value.
 Their evaluation may require capturing a continuation.
 Dually, catchable contexts are co-values strictly speaking, while forcing contexts are contexts eagerly asking for a strong value, which may trigger the evaluation of terms lazily stored.
-In details, the lazy evaluation of terms allows for the following reduction:
+In detail, the lazy evaluation of terms allows for the following reduction: